 Individuals or groups (up to six men per group) may register.
 Individuals who register singly who do not request a roommate will have one assigned.

-Four to six family members may register as a group for family housing (a parent or legal guardian must accompany youth).
-Please note that family housing is limited to six family members per apartment, and youth must be fourteen or older.
+Four to six family members may register as a group for family housing (a parent or legal guardian must accompany youth who are under 18 years of age).
+Please note that family housing is limited to six family members per apartment, and youth must be age 14 or older by December 31, 2019.
 No cooking facilities or refrigerators are available.
 Please see the Family Housing Registration Procedures under the "Registration Procedures" section below.

 Unfortunately, couples' housing is not available.
 The facilities at Helaman Halls cannot house both genders in the same building since they have only one restroom per wing or have shared bathrooms between rooms.
 Except for participants who qualify and register for family housing in Heritage Halls, men and women are housed in separate buildings and should apply for either men's or women's housing.
 If campus facilities do not work for your situation, please make other lodging arrangements (perhaps with friends, family, or a local hotel or motel).